 Context modeling for transform coefficients

-In HEVC, transform coefficients of a coding block are coded using non-overlapped coefficient groups (CGs), and each CG contains the coefficients of a 4x4 block of a coding block.
+In HEVC, transform coefficients of a coding block are coded using non-overlapped coefficient groups (CGs), and each CG contains the coefficients of a 4×4 block of a coding block.
 The CGs inside a coding block, and the transform coefficients within a CG, are coded according to pre-defined scan orders.
 The coding of transform coefficient levels of a CG with at least one non-zero transform coefficient may be separated into multiple scan passes.
 In the first pass, the first bin (denoted by bin0, also referred as significant_coeff_flag, which indicates the magnitude of the coefficient is larger than 0) is coded.
 Next, two scan passes for context coding the second/third bins (denoted by bin1 and bin2, respectively, also referred as coeff_abs_greater1_flag and coeff_abs_greater2_flag) may be applied.
 Finally, two more scan passes for coding the sign information and the remaining values (also referred as coeff_abs_level_remaining) of coefficient levels are invoked, if necessary.
-Note that only bins in the first three scan passes are coded in a regular mode and those bins are termed regular bins in the following descriptions.
+Only bins in the first three scan passes are coded in a regular mode and those bins are termed regular bins in the following descriptions.